Climate Change vs. Global Warming: What’s the Difference?

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

-Climate change and global warming are terms used synonymously in the media.
+Climate change vs. global warming – both terms are used synonymously in the media.
 Although the two are closely related, they signify separate environmental effects.
 If you are unfamiliar with the distinction between climate change and global warming, you are not alone.

 It is essential to understand both of these concepts to gauge how human interference impacts their functions.
 Global warming is the physical temperature increase caused by greenhouse gas emissions, and climate change refers to the effects this temperature increase has on weather patterns.

 Some observers are confused by how global warming can cause more extreme snowfall, for example.
 To understand these climate impacts, you must first evaluate global warming as an independent construct.